-Brooks County unsure if annual iron man challenge will happen due to GHSA guidelines
+Brooks County unsure if annual Iron Man challenge will happen due to GHSA guidelines

 QUITMAN, Ga.
 (WCTV) -- Brooks County’s annual iron man challenge is in question with the voluntary summer guidelines imposed by the Georgia High School Association.

-The Brooks County Trojans started their summer workouts on Monday, but as the workouts started, head coach Maurice Freeman thought about an annual event that might not happen this year because of the new guidelines imposed on Georgia high schools: The iron-man challenge.
+The Brooks County Trojans started their summer workouts on Monday, but as the workouts started, head coach Maurice Freeman thought about an annual event that might not happen this year because of the new guidelines imposed on Georgia high schools: The iron man challenge.

 The event is a staple of the summer for the Trojans, and they usually invite several similar sized schools.